nevenjovanovic/nevenjovanovic.github.io/_posts/2018-02-25-convert-conllu-xml-latin.markdown

 # The lemmatized Quintilian

-The Latin Stylistics course at the University of Zagreb has a reading list which includes, among other texts, Quintilian's Book 10 of the Institutio oratoria.
-To prepare a number of exercises and a word list for the text, we wanted to use (and explore) the [lemmatized corpus of Latin texts](https://github.com/gcelano/LatinUD) prepared by [Giuseppe Celano](https://sites.google.com/site/giuseppegacelano/home) and published on Github.
+The [Latin Stylistics](https://theta.ffzg.hr/ECTS/Predmet/Index/1786) course at the University of Zagreb has a reading list which includes, among other texts, Book 10 of Quintilian's *Institutio oratoria*.
+To prepare a number of exercises and a word list for the text, we decided to use (and explore) the [lemmatized corpus of Latin texts](https://github.com/gcelano/LatinUD) prepared by [Giuseppe Celano](https://sites.google.com/site/giuseppegacelano/home) and published on Github.

 The lemmatized Latin texts, however, are not quite straightforward to use and process, because they are published in the [CONLL-U format](http://universaldependencies.org/docs/format.html), not XML but a specialised linguistic format (with metadata solutions) from which even CSV has to be derived first.
 There are no ready-made tools for converting from CONLL-U to more general formats such as CSV or XML.
 The CONLL-U format itself is well documented, though.

 ## The plan

-Our initial plan was: extract Book 10 from the `phi1002.phi001.perseus-lat2.xml` file of the LatinUD repository; split the book into smaller files, a separate one for each sentence; remove the commented fields (starting with `#`), and convert the rest, which is in CSV format using tabs as field separators, into XML using the Basex's CSV module.
+Our initial plan was: extract Book 10 from the `phi1002.phi001.perseus-lat2.xml` file of the LatinUD repository; split the book into smaller files, a separate one for each sentence; remove the commented fields (starting with `#`), and convert the rest, which is in CSV format using tabs as field separators, into XML using the CSV module of [BaseX](http://basex.org/).

-As usual, the process involved manual and automatic actions.
+As usual, the process combined manual and automatic actions.

 ## The process